gpuweb/WSL/Spec/source/index.rst

     The 2nd step is to prevent races from allowing the creation of invalid enum values, which could cause problems to switches without default cases.
     We don't need a similar rules for pointers or array references, because we do not allow potentially racy assignments to variables of these types.

+To reduce an invalid left-value, either trap or replace it by the default value of that type.

 To reduce an assignment ``e1 = e2``:

 #.
-If ``e1`` is not a lvalue, and can be reduced, reduce it.
+If ``e1`` is not a lvalue (valid or not), and can be reduced, reduce it.
 #.
 Else if ``e2`` can be reduced, reduce it.
 #.
+Else if ``e1`` is an invalid lvalue, either replace the entire expression by the value on the right of the equal or trap
+#.
 Else

     #.
-Emit a store to the address of the lvalue, of the value on the right of the equal.
+ASSERT(``e1`` is a valid lvalue)
     #.
+Emit a store to the address of the lvalue, of the value on the right of the equal, of a size appropriate for the type of that value
+    #.
 Replace the entire expression by the value on the right of the equal.

 ..
 Should we make the sizes of loads/stores more explicit?

 Calls
 """""

-Overloaded function calls have already been resolved to point to a specific function during the validation phase.
+Overloaded function calls have already been resolved to point to a specific function declaration during the validation phase.

 Like we added ``Loop`` or ``JoinExpr``, we add a special construct ``Call`` that takes as argument a statement and return an expression.
 Informally, it is a way to transform a return statement into the corresponding value.